 All accepted applicants and highly ranked waitlist applicants will be invited to attend the Graduate School Revisit Weekend, usually held in early April.
 Accepted applicants are also invited to the Medical School Revisit Weekend, held later in the month.
 These revisits will provide an opportunity for you to not only meet your potential future classmates but also visit research faculty with whom you may wish to rotate during the summer before matriculation.
 The admissions office is also pleased to coordinate individual second visits prior to the revisit weekend to help admitted applicants reach a more informed decision on their interest in Mount Sinai’s MSTP, and we will arrange itineraries with faculty at your request.

 Students in the MD program at Mount Sinai can apply to the MD/PhD program.
 Successful students normally report such interest before matriculation in the MD program and should have demonstrated strong research interests.
-Current Mount Sinai medical students interested in the MSTP should contact the Program Director, Dr. Eric Nestler, for more information on application materials and deadlines.
+Current Mount Sinai medical students interested in the MSTP should contact the Program Director, Dr. Margaret Baron, for more information on application materials and deadlines.

 Mount Sinai MD/PhD Program

 Annenberg 5th floor, Room A5-206